 Performance troubleshooting isn't about meeting specific goals and maintaining those numbers indefinitely, it's about improving existing activities, given all the variables.

 Okay, what does a performance problem look like?

 First, you need to make sure that what you are experiencing is indeed a performance issue and not a service incident.
 A performance problem is different from a service incident in Office 365.
 Here's how to tell them apart.

 If the Office 365 service is having issues, that's a service incident.
-You will see red or yellow icons under Current health in the Office 365 admin center, you may also notice slow performance on client computers connecting to Office 365.
+You will see red or yellow icons under Current health in the Microsoft 365 admin center, you may also notice slow performance on client computers connecting to Office 365.
 For example, if Current health reports a red icon and you see Investigating beside Exchange, you might then also receive a bunch of calls from people in your organization who complain that client mailboxes that use Exchange Online are performing badly.
 In that case, it's reasonable to assume that your Exchange Online performance just became a victim of issues within the Service.

 At this point, you, the Office 365 admin, should check Current health and then View details and history, frequently, to keep up to date on maintenance we perform on the system.
 The Current health dashboard was made to update you about changes to, and problems in, the service.
 The notes and explanations written to health history, admin to admin, are there to help you gauge your impact, and to keep you posted about ongoing work.